 But, you can certainly use this technique with regular hard-boiled eggs or blown-out eggs.
 (TinkerLab has a few great tips for blowing out an egg if you want to go that route.)

-To make these eggs, you can either use a traditional egg dye or liquid watercolors.
 We chose the liquid watercolors because there wasn’t any prep work involved.

 Turn an extra egg carton upside down and prop your eggs in between the cups.